Of Ph.D.'s and Other Things.

 Nick, who was driving the car, turned to look at him.

-The big rig slammed into the front of the Denali, and James' neck snapped to the right, in a painful manner.
-He suddenly felt weightless, and blood was rushing to his head.
-The world went utterly black, and James welcomed the unconscious world.
+The big rig slammed into the front of the Denali, and James' neck snapped to the right, causing pain to shoot down his spine and into his legs.
+After that, he felt weightless, and blood was rushing to his head.
+The world went black, and the unconscious world greeted James with blissful warmth.

 "Oh, hell," James said.
 "What train hit me?" he asked no on in particular.